liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Petra: \[――――\]

-Musica: \[However, even if it is common sense, in other words, as long as you don't look straight at it, you can forget about it.
-Yes, I had already gone through the trouble of forgetting it. …but, the Royal Selection candidate, Emilia, was able to remind me.
+Musica: \[However, even if it's common sense, in other words, as long as ya don't look straight at it, you can forget about it.
+Yes, I'd already gone through the trouble of forgettin' it. …but, the Royal Selection candidate, Emilia, was able to remind me.
 The fact that we used to be afraid of that thing.\]

 In the pitch black of the Eternal Darkness, Musica's cold, gloomy tone echoed, carrying a trace of moisture.